 Although credit cards are still widely used, they are becoming increasingly dematerialized.

-Shoppers typically prefer only one to two payment methods, and that’s why shopper recognition plays an important role too.
+Shoppers typically prefer only one to two payment methods, so shopper recognition plays an important role.

-Getting higher conversion rates from an eCommerce checkout form is something that each brand can have control over.
+Getting higher conversion rates from an eCommerce checkout form is something that each brand can control.
 All it takes is a little effort.